-Recent research suggests that, when it comes to creating viral video content, the biggest indicator of success isn’t that you reach influencers, but that you reach a wide, varied audience of ordinary folks.
+Recent research suggests that, when it comes to creating viral video content, the biggest indicator of success isn’t reaching influencers.
+Rather, it’s reaching a wide, varied audience of ordinary folks.

 Going the Distance With A Single Common Denominator